BV-BRC/BV-BRC-Docs/docroot/tutorial/genetree/genetree.md

 ![Figure 19b](./images/Picture19b.png "Figure 19b")

-The [Archaeopteryx.js Tree Viewer Quick Reference Guide](../../quick_references/services/archaeopteryx.html) provides detailed information its features and options.
+The [Archaeopteryx.js Tree Viewer Quick Reference Guide](../../quick_references/services/archaeopteryx.html) provides detailed information about its features and options.

 7\.
 Click on the tree_report.html file.
 This will populate the vertical green bar with several icons for downloading the data, viewing it, deleting or renaming the file, copying or sharing with another BV-BRC user, moving it to a different directory, or changing the type tagged to the file.
 To examine the tree_report.html, click on the View icon.